emo-bon/momics-demos/README.md

 conda create -p <PATH>  # for example /srv/scratch/momics-demos
 ```

-Each user needs to activate the environment and setup their own kernel
+Each user needs to activate the environment and setup their own kernel.
+Launch terminal session clicking on ➕ icon and select terminal.

 ```bash
 conda activate /srv/scratch/momics-demos